Shetty764/Mathworks-Minidrone_competion/README.md

 The final phase of the drone’s operation is landing, which is also managed by the control system.
 As the drone approaches the end of the path, the image processing and path planning algorithms continue to provide real-time data to ensure a smooth and precise landing.
 The control system gradually reduces the drone’s altitude while aligning it with the target landing area, making any necessary adjustments to account for wind or other environmental factors.

-The image processing and the path planning algorithm is explained in detail :
+The image processing and the path planning algorithm is explained in detail .
+The image processing and the path planning algorithm is re-implemented from the conference paper using individual Simulink Blocks .

 # Image Processing Algorithm
 ![Screenshot 2024-08-28 185115](https://github.com/user-attachments/assets/51d18626-7d74-487c-8e90-d8a2cc480730)